PDM4AR/exercises/docs/06-collisionchecking.md

     p2: Point
 ```

-You will implement the `overlap` function, taht takes in two `Segment` *s1* and *s2* as arguments and return *True* if they overlap (intersect) or *False* if they do not.
+You will implement the `overlap` function that takes in two `Segment`s *s1* and *s2* as arguments and returns *True* if they overlap (intersect) or *False* if they do not.

 The checker will not verify your implementation for this step, so we encourage that you do your own testing.

-#### Step 2b: Return a list of Candidate Separating Axes
+#### Step 2b: Return a List of Candidate Separating Axes
-In this step, you will implement a function that gets candidate separating axes if given two Polygons.
+In this step, you will implement a function that gets candidate separating axes given two polygons.

-The polygon datatype on (`src/pdm4ar/exercises_def/ex06/structures.py`) will be used:
+The polygon datatype (`src/pdm4ar/exercises_def/ex06/structures.py`) will be used:

 ```python
 @dataclass(frozen=True)
 class Polygon(GeoPrimitive):
     vertices: list[Point]
 ```
 Note that if two polygons do not intersect, there are potentially infinite separating axes that can be computed.
 As a hint, return one axis per EdgePoly1-EdgePoly2 pairing.
-We also recommed returning axes that are orthogonal to the edges of each polygon only.
+We also recommend returning axes that are orthogonal to the edges of each polygon only.

-You will implement the `get_axes` function, which returns takes in two `Polygon`: *p1* and *p2*.
+You will implement the `get_axes` function, which takes in two `Polygon`s: *p1* and *p2*.

-You will output a list of Segments, each representing a Separating Axis.
-We recommend constructing each segment as the same length and long enough to cover both polygons.
+You will output a list of segments, each representing a separating axis.
+We recommend constructing each segment with the same length and long enough to cover both polygons.
 (A common heuristic is to make each segment of length 10)

 The checker will not verify your implementation for this step, so we encourage that you do your own testing.

 #### Step 2c: Separating Axis Theorem for Two Polygons

 In this step, we bring it all together and implement the Separating Axis Theorem for two polygons.
-We will be working

 We will be modifying the FIRST case in the `separating_axis_thm` function.

 Using the methods you have previously implemented: `get_axes`, `proj_polygon`, and `overlap`, determine using the Separating Axis Theorem if two polygons intersect with each other or not.

-The `separating_axis_thm` function takes in two Polygons as inputs: *p1* and *p2* and returns a tuple with a mandatory argument and an optional argument.
+The `separating_axis_thm` function takes in two polygons as inputs: *p1* and *p2* and returns a tuple with a mandatory argument and an optional argument.

-The first argument is a `bool` that is *True* if the Polygons collide, and *False* if they do not.
+The first argument is a `bool` that is *True* if the polygons collide, and *False* if they do not.

-The second argument is an optional `Segment` which you can use to verify which Segment you are projecting against in your implementation of the Separating Axis Theorem.
+The second argument is an optional `Segment` which you can use to verify which segment you are projecting against in your implementation of the Separating Axis Theorem.

 Note: In the instructor solution, most of the code is written in the previously implemented methods, and we only use the `separating_axis_thm` function to put all the pieces together.